 This study was completed in 2005, with the intent of evaluating possible passenger rail routes through the major housing and employment centers in North Carolina.
 Two options evaluated within the study included routes that would pass through Goldsboro.
-The study concluded that both of the Raleigh to Wilmington route options (via Goldsboro and Fayetteville) held promise, but the difficulty for implementation would be associated with the availability of public funding.
-In addition, benefits and limitations of the current infrastructure were evaluated to determine additional capital expenditures needed to make the routes a success.
-This study built upon a study first completed in 2001, adding an increased focus on security options and the need for alternative modes of transportation.
+The study concluded that both of the Raleigh to Wilmington route options (via Goldsboro and Fayetteville) held promise but would be difficult due to the availability of public funding.
+In addition, benefits and limitations of the current infrastructure were evaluated to determine the additional capital expenditures needed to make the routes a success.
+This study built upon a study first completed in 2001, by adding an increased focus on security options and necessity for alternative modes of transportation.